lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages/navigation in the web application.
 >  (Add low-fidelity mockups prior to initiating your **[Sprint 2]**  work so you have a good idea of the user interactions.)
 Eventually replace with representative screen shots of your high-fidelity results as these become available and finally include future recommendations improvement recommendations for your **[Sprint 4]** )_

+When a user navigates to the site, they are greeted with a login prompt.
+They can either choose to log in with a username and password, or register as a new user.
+Once logged in, they will see the need cupboard for the organization where they can click on needs to view their details such as name, price, and the food group they belong to.
+When viewing the need as a helper, there will be options to return to the cupboard, or add the need to their funding basket.
+As a manager, they will have the options to return to the cupboard, or remove the need from the cupboard.

 ### View Tier